defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 This also highlights the fact that the *Malazan Book of the Fallen* is much more complex and absorbing than *Lord of the Rings*.

-Let's try a few other things:
+Let's try a few other texts:

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan9-cthulhu.png)